cedricziel/instana-opentracing-bundle/README.md

 # [WIP] Instana OpenTracing Bundle

+**Note, this project is not affiliated with, nor endorsed by instana**

 This bundle aims to explore how to integrate a PHP application into Instanas tracing tool.